shaarli/Shaarli/plugins/playvideos/README.md

 <!-- TODO screenshot -->

-This uses code from https://zaius.github.io/youtube_playlist/ and is currently only compatible with Youtube videos.
+This plugin is currently only compatible with Youtube videos.

 #### Installation and setup